hktkycc/DataStructureLearning/README.md

 Queue.cpp is a demo shows how to create a queue using C/C++, and it's aldo a kind of LinkList.

-tree.cpp is a demo shows how to create a tree using C/C++.
+tree.cpp is a demo shows how to create a tree using C/C++.And contains three traversals of binary tree.